-Ashwagandha’s rising popularity has raised a fresh concern after multiple cases of liver injury reported by users in recent years.
+Ashwagandha is a popular herbal supplement in the UK, USA and Europe but its popularity has raised a serious concern after multiple cases of liver injury reported by users in recent years.
+This has led to Ashwagandha being banned in several countries.

-This article investigates into the effect of Ashwagandha on herbal-induced liver injuries (HILI) and drug-induced liver injuries (DILI) based on patient cases that are available on public domain.
+This article investigates the effect and risks of Ashwagandha on liver functions from herbal-induced liver injuries (HILI) and other drug-induced liver injuries (DILI).

 Overview